· 8 min read

 Step six: Analyze and visualize

-Average cost: Free (although can be thousands, depends on what you need).
+Average cost: Free (although can be thousands, depending on what you need).

 Average time: At least a couple of weeks.